MichaelBalyan/TicTacToe_AI_Java/README.md

 <h1>🎮 Tic-Tac-Toe (Java Implementation)</h1>

 <p>
-A Java implementation of the classic Tic-Tac-Toe game featuring a strategic computer opponent and a clean, maintainable architecture based on Object-Oriented Programming principles.
+A Java implementation of the classic Tic-Tac-Toe game featuring a strategic computer opponent (my created "AI") and a clean, maintainable architecture based on Object-Oriented Programming principles.
 </p>